 Similarly to autumn, the experience of punting in Cambridge while everything is covered in snow is absolutely stunning.

-There are also much fewer people compared to other seasons, which creates a serene and tranquil atmosphere.
+There are also many fewer people compared to other seasons, which creates a serene and tranquil atmosphere.
 But, if you’re sensitive to cold, make sure to dress appropriately and book a tour with a punter.

 Related Read: What Is The Mathematical Bridge In Cambridge?